L1lith/Buzz-Hive/README.md

+[NOTE 2020] This library is now outdated.
+I believe the dependencies have changed too much.
+This project no longer works, however with a few tweaks I'm sure it could be up and running again.
+If someone else wants to maintain this I think it's an awesome project, otherwise I might think about renovating it at a later point.

 # Buzz Hive
 Buzz Hive is a web server that allows you to send push notifications to your devices seamlessly using the API.
 There are no fees or limits.
 It includes baked-in authentication using Bcrypt so you can securely make it public facing.
 Also, there is no configuration required.